-MATH 310 - Mathematical Methods in Chemistry (4 cr hrs)
+MATH 310 - Mathematical Methods in Chemistry (3 cr hrs)

 A course designed to give the student sufficient background in mathematical methods required for completion of the analytical, physical, and inorganic chemistry sequences.
 Courses discussion will include review of transcendental functions, differential and integral calculus, numerical methods, linear algebra, differential equations and functions of several variables.
 (This course also may be taken as CHEM 310).
-Prerequisite: MATH 130.
-Highly recommended: MATH 230,235.
-Fall/Spring as needed.
+Prerequisite: successful completion of MATH 250 (or equivalent) with a grade of C- or better.
+May not be taken to fulfill requirements for the math major of minor.
+Spring as needed.